 U-Haul specifically notes on its site that auto insurance through your own car insurance policy, or even any supplement insurance your credit card may normally give you for rental cars, does not normally extend to its rental equipment.

-There are some auto policies that will extend your liability coverages to a trailer you are towing (with your own vehicle), but not all will.
+There are some auto policies that will extend your liability insurance coverages to a trailer you are towing (with your own vehicle), but not all will.
 If you are towing the trailer with a vehicle that you don’t own, then car insurance coverage usually won’t extend to that non-owned trailer.

 Policies do vary.
 So, review your policy and then speak to your insurance agent if you need clarification on if there is any coverage extended in your specific situation.